Carpet Cleaning Problems

 Some carpet cleaning companies create a lot of headaches for their customers by doing lousy or improper work.
 The easiest way to avoid these problems is to select a top-rated cleaner to do the work.
 But it can’t hurt if you know how to recognize common trouble spots.

-While carpets are cleaned most easily with highly alkaline detergent solutions, these solutions can cause the colors in some carpets to bleed and can cause browning.
-One professional carpet cleaner art is mixing or selecting cleaning solutions to fit the carpet—sometimes even using an acidic solution with which there is substantial danger of bleeding or a strong alkaline residue from previous cleanings.
+Though highly alkaline detergent solutions clean carpet quickly, this sometimes causes colors to bleed and can induce browning.
 Many of the newer stain-resistant carpets specify that the warranty will be voided if the carpet is cleaned using a solution that is too alkaline or contains brightening agents.

 - Using the wrong dilution ratio or chemicals that leave sticky residues.

 - Using chemicals that contain substances that may cause allergic reactions or may be toxic.

 - Causing dyes to run by using inappropriate cleaning agents or solvents.

 - Allowing rust or wood stains to get on wet carpet by replacing furniture without putting down leg covers or other protection.